ortus-docs/commandbox-docs/packages/creating_packages.md

 Packages are quite simply a folder that contains some code and a `box.json` file.
 A package can be a simple CFC, a self-contained library, or even an entire application.
 ColdBox and ContentBox modules also make great "smart" packages.

+Remember, packages aren't just the things you install **into** your application, but your application **is** a package too!
+That's why when you install something in your app, we'll create a /box.json if it doesn't exist to start tracking your dependencies.

 Your `box.json` file describes your package, dependencies, and how to install it.
 To turn a boring folder into a sweet package just run the `init` command in the root of the folder.

 ```